MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 Supported values range: 2-30.

-Note that the PC must restart for certain updates to take effect.
+The PC must restart for certain updates to take effect.

 If you enable this policy, a restart will automatically occur the specified number of days after the restart was scheduled.

 If you disable or do not configure this policy, the PC will restart according to the default schedule.

 If any of the following two policies are enabled, this policy has no effect:
-1. No auto-restart with logged on users for scheduled automatic updates installations.
+1. No autorestart with logged on users for scheduled automatic updates installations.
 2. Always automatically restart at scheduled time.

 <!--/Description-->